calimero-archive/docs/docs/getting_started/dashboard.md

 sidebar_position: 2
 ---

-The [Console](https://app.calimero.network/dashboard) dashboard serves as your frontend for managing your Calimero Private Shard.
-It provides access to all the necessary information about your nodes and services.
-With the dashboard, you can conveniently view key details and statistics about your network.
+The [Console](https://app.calimero.network/dashboard) dashboard serves as a frontend application for managing Calimero Private Shards.
+It provides access to all the necessary information about nodes and services.
+With the dashboard, you can conveniently view all the key details and statistics about your network.

 ![](../../static/img/dashboard.png)